-Most international investors have experienced a currency crisis at some point in their lifetimes.
-Mexico, Argentina, China, and many other countries have seen their currencies unexpectedly fluctuate for a variety of different reasons, and it had an impact on the wider market each time.
+Most international investors have experienced a currency crisis at some point in their careers.
+Mexico, Argentina, China, and many other countries have seen their currencies unexpectedly fluctuate for a variety of reasons, and the event had an impact on the wider market each time.

-Even when there isn't a peg, currency crises can evolve from a central bank's desire to prop up its currency's value to keep investment capital within its borders.
-For example, emerging markets experienced capital outflows in early 2014 that led their currencies to depreciate across the board.
+A currency crisis can evolve from a central bank's desire to prop up its currency's value to keep investment capital within its borders.
+Emerging markets experienced capital outflows in early 2014 that led their currencies to depreciate across the board.
 Central banks responded by increasing interest rates to attract investors, but these higher interest rates led to slower economic growth and real value.

-In other cases, countries may want to keep their currency artificially low to stimulate demand for their exports.
-The most famous example of this approach has been in China, which maintained a peg with the U.S. dollar for decades.
-While the government has never had trouble defending the peg, thanks to its large foreign reserves, it has caused an imbalance in other areas of the market.
+In other cases, countries might want to keep their currencies artificially low to stimulate demand for their exports.
+The most famous example of this approach was China, which maintained a peg with the U.S. dollar for decades.
+The government has never had trouble defending the peg thanks to its large foreign reserves, but this has caused an imbalance in other areas of the market.

 Currency Crisis Solutions

-There are many possible solutions to a currency crisis, including many preventative measures that can be taken to prevent a crisis from ever occurring.
+Some preventative measures can be taken to prevent a crisis from occurring.

-The best solution to a currency crisis is avoiding them in the first place with preventative measures.
 Floating exchange rates tend to avoid currency crises by ensuring that the market is always setting the price, as opposed to fixed exchange rates where central banks must fight the market.
-For example, Britain's fight against George Soros required the central bank to spend billions to defend its currency against speculators, which proved to be impossible to maintain.
+Britain's fight against George Soros required that the central bank spend billions to defend its currency against speculators, and this strategy proved to be impossible to maintain.

 Central banks should also avoid monetary policies that involve trading against the market unless it's necessary to prevent a broader crisis.
-For example, emerging market economies could have accepted the inevitability of currency outflows and reformed investment policies to attract foreign direct investment instead of trying to raise interest rates, which ended up costing central banks millions to maintain.
-It could have even helped spur exports and improve their domestic economies.
+For example, emerging market economies could have accepted the inevitability of currency outflows and reformed investment policies to attract foreign direct investment instead of trying to raise interest rates.